Each course is offered for a marking period, with the exception of Band, Chamber Choir, and French.

 *Please note: there are a limited number of slots available for this class, therefore student behavior, attitude, and academic effort may be considerations for enrollment .

-In this hands-on shop class, students learn the basics of working with various tools to process wood and construct various projects.
+In this hands-on class, students learn the basics of working with tools to create wood projects.
+Students will have the opportunity to complete their own projects that reflect their learning.
+Safety, Craftsmanship, and Effort are emphasized in this class.